-The Scripps College of Communication Diversity Committee consists of members from each of the five schools in the college, WOUB Public Media, graduate and undergraduate students, and is chaired by the college’s chief diversity officer.
+The Scripps College of Communication Diversity Committee consists of faculty members from each of the five schools in the college, WOUB Public Media, and graduate and undergraduate students.

 The Scripps College of Communication's concept of diversity encompasses acceptance and respect.
 It is understanding that each individual has a unique set of life experiences shaped along the dimensions of race, ethnicity, gender, sexual orientation and gender identity, socio-economic status, age, abilities, and religious, political, and ideological beliefs.
 It is about understanding one another and moving beyond simple tolerance to embracing and celebrating the distinct attributes of each individual.
 The College embraces diversity and the exploration of varied life experiences in a positive and nurturing environment.